KMSorSMS/KMSorSMS.github.io/_pages/about.md

 Hi, I’m Ziwei (Liam) Yuan.
 I am an undergraduate in Software Engineering at the University of Electronic Science and Technology of China (2022–2026) and an incoming Ph.D. student in Computer Science at Tsinghua University (from 2026).
 I am fortunate to be advised by Prof. [Mingxing Zhang](https://madsys.cs.tsinghua.edu.cn/author/mingxing-zhang/).
 My work lies at the intersection of machine learning system and high‑performance computing, with a focus on heterogeneous inference for cutting edge models, compiler/operator‑level optimization, and distributed systems.

 Currently, I contribute to KTransformers, an open‑source library for efficient Transformer inference on CPU/GPU.
 My work centers on heterogeneous operator optimization, KV‑cache management, and load balancing to improve throughput while maintaining low latency.
-Repository: https://github.com/kvcache-ai/ktransformers
+[Repository](https://github.com/kvcache-ai/ktransformers)

 ## Publications
 - KTransformers: Unleashing the Full Potential of CPU/GPU Hybrid Inference for MoE Models (SOSP ’25).
-DOI: https://doi.org/10.1145/3731569.3764843
+[DOI](https://doi.org/10.1145/3731569.3764843)

 ## Awards
 - National Scholarship (2023, 2024)